EOSIO/eosio-java/CONTRIBUTING.md

 Never underestimate just how useful quality assurance is.
 If you're looking to get involved with the code base and don't know where to start, checking out and testing a pull request is one of the most useful things you could do.

 Essentially, [check out the latest develop branch](#working-on-eosio-sdk-for-java), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!

+### Code Style and Linting

+EOSIO SDK for Java leverages [sonarlint](https://www.sonarlint.org/) for linting and the [Google Java Style Guide](https://github.com/google/styleguide) with tab size and indent set to 4, and continuation indent set to 8 for code format flagging.
+Once sonarlint is installed, linting warnings and errors will be flagged inline with squiggles.
+Automatic code formatting can be accomplished by downloading and importing the Google Java Style settings into your IDE.

+Please be sure to resolve any linting issues introduced by your contributions prior to requesting a review on your PR.

 ## Conduct